astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 WHERE pickup_datetime IN (SELECT pickup_datetime FROM yellow_tripdata ORDER BY RANDOM() LIMIT 1)
 ```

-If instead of using a random `pickup_datetime`, we want to use a specific date to quality check a row, we can use the `params` passed into the operator like so:
+If we want to use a specific date to quality check a row instead of using a random `pickup_datetime`, we can use the `params` passed into the operator like so:

 ```sql
 WHERE pickup_datetime = '{{ params.pickup_datetime }}'